-Well, Hysek is an obscure brand and their timepieces will probably depreciate faster on the market of “pre-loved” watches making it not a particularly good “investment” compared to a similarly priced Rolex that you can flip at a moments notice given the papers are fine.
+Well, Hysek is an obscure brand and their timepieces will probably depreciate faster on the market of “pre-loved” watches making it not a particularly good “investment” compared to a similarly priced Rolex that you can flip at a moment notice given the papers are fine.
 Yet, if you can afford to spend a small fortune on a trinket, this specimen certainly deserves at least some of your attention.

 Only 30 numbered watches will be made.